ope-nz/b4x_cba/README.md

 b4x_cba will copy the output jar to the specified destination directory.

+> [!NOTE]
-NOTE: In the first release the second argument was named "directory" this has been changed to "destination" for consistency.
+> In the first release the second argument was named "directory" this has been changed to "destination" for consistency.

 `#CustomBuildAction: 2, b4x_cba.exe, -action copyjar -destination D:\Temp`